 PSY-725 Special Topics in Cognitive and Affective Bases of Behavior

-2 or 4 semester credits This special topic course in cognitive and affective bases of behavior covers content not addressed in PSY-706.
+This special topic course in cognitive and affective bases of behavior covers content not addressed in PSY-706.
 The specific content of this course must be negotiated and approved with a faculty member using an assessment contract.